 The Ogilvy Growth & Innovation Team

 Contents

-on't underestimate the Metaverse 4
+Don't underestimate the Metaverse 4

 Consumers will need to touch it to believe it 8

 Audience bias continues to intensify 12

-The war for talent will be won "Outside-i n" 16
+The war for talent will be won "Outside-in" 16

 B2B: Disrupted but not defeated 20

 Default sustainability 24

-THE FUTURE IS (ALMOST) NOW: GETREADY TO MEETYOUR DIGITAL TWIN

 Teeming with cryptocurrency, NFTs, avatars, and entire immersive worlds, the metaverse is both misunderstood and overhyped.
 Here's what you need to know.